hoshikawa2/oic_migration_api/index.md

 ## Objectives

+- Explain how to import your Legacy APIs specification to the OCI API Gateway
+- Explain the known formats and what format OCI API Gateway can import natively
 - Create an OIC process to migrate a source API deployment definition to the OCI API Gateway
 - Process many sources definitions
 - Differentiate REST and SOAP definitions